petershin/liferay-learn/docs/commerce/latest/en/inventory-management/using-the-inventory-management-system.md

 You can view this information in the changelog:

-* The units of an SKU booked to fulfil an order after placing it.
+* The units of an SKU booked to fulfill an order after placing it.
 * The units of an SKU removed from inventory after creating a shipment and committing the amount booked previously.
 * The units of an SKU added to the inventory of a warehouse.
 * The units of an SKU moved between warehouses.
 * The units of an SKU returned after cancelling a shipment.
-* Any updates to an SKU in the inventory.
+* Updates to an SKU in the inventory.

 ![View different events associated to the inventory of the selected SKU.](./using-the-inventory-management-system/images/07.png)